If your index finger is twitching, jerking or “jumping” as a result of computer mouse use, there are causes and solutions to this annoying problem.

 The type of computer mouse that has the potential to cause repetitive stress problems is the standard, traditional model in which the index finger does a lot of clicking, and the wrist is subjected to a lot of repetitive motion.

 This model is the one where you must move it around on the pad with your hand, but when it’s time to click, the index finger is required.

 Eventually, this can fatigue the finger.
 And like a strained tired eyelid, it begins twitching.

 The solution may be the Logitech thumb control mouse.
 It stays in one spot, and your thumb comfortably does all the “moving.”
 Your hand stays in one spot!

 However, your index finger will still need to do the clicking.
-But…the curvature design of this ergonomic mouse will make it easier, less tiresome, for this digit.
+But…the curvature design of this ergonomic mouse will make it easier and less tiresome for this digit.

-The result may be less twitching or an elimination of it.
+The result may be less twitching or even an elimination of it.

 Furthermore, because the hand and wrist no longer have to move, this will relieve the hand and wrist.
 This, in term, will make things easier on the index finger.